Platinum Jubilee: a right royal knees-up

 1. We hit the pub early.

 Unsurprisingly, the prospect of a weekend starting on a Wednesday got us excited.
-We saw a 99% increase in orders made versus the previous Wednesday, with punters making the most of a rare Thursday lie-in.
+We saw a 99% increase in pub orders on the app made versus the previous Wednesday, with punters making the most of a rare Thursday lie-in.
 We didn’t stop there though.
 Thursday saw an even bigger week-on-week increase in orders, with a rise of 145%.

 Friday & Saturday were clearly the days for celebrating* from home, or attending a street party, as we saw a slight drop in orders compared to the previous week.